alirumane/alirumane.github.io/_posts/2016-02-18-installing-noobs-os-on-raspberry-pi.md

 There are two common methods to get NOOBS

 * Buy a pre-installed SD card
-  *  SD cards with NOOBS preinstalled are available, list can be found on Raspberrypi website.
+  *  SD cards with NOOBS preinstalled are available, a list can be found on Raspberrypi website.
-  * If you bought pre-installed SD card, driectly follow Booting step in Installation.
+  * If you bought pre-installed SD card, directly follow Booting step in Installation.
 * Download NOOBS from Raspberrypi website
   * NOOBS is available for download on Raspberrypi website.